StackVista/stackstate-docs/setup/cli.md

 ### Multiple configurations

 The `conf.yaml` configuration file can hold multiple configurations.
-Other instances can be added on the same level as the default configuration, for example:
+Other StackState instances can be added on the same level as the default configuration, for example:

 ```yaml
 instances: